By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Updated: 16 November, 2024

 In today’s century, the idea of using smartphones and other forms of technology continues to grow across the nation.
-Adults and teenagers are using smartphones to communicate through the World Wide Web and through their cellular network carriers.
-The biggest issue that comes from the constant use of smartphones is the fact that many parents can be negligent to their children.
+Adults and teenagers are using smartphone to communicate through the world wide web and through their cellular network carriers.
+The biggest issue that comes from the constant use smartphones is the fact that many parents can be negligent to their children.
 In the article, “Smartphone=not so smart parenting?”
-Amy Novotney explains how parents will leave their children to play by themselves while they work on their cellphones, such as answering emails, sending text messages, taking photos, etc. (Novotney, 2016).
-This particular action by the parents demonstrates how smartphones are a distraction from appropriate parenting methods.
-The article by Amy Novotney also explains that smartphone use is linked to a child’s misbehavior during meals, because children are trying to compete for their parents’ attention (Novotney, 2016).
-Even though smartphone use can be a distraction from parenting, smartphones offer the benefit of easy communication and the convenience of having the necessary tools to complete an activity or assignment (work emails, etc.).
-Throughout this paper, the pros and cons of smartphone use will be highlighted along with a breakdown of how balancing technology use and engagement with humans can help improve parenting styles.
+Amy Novotney explains how parents will leave their children to play by themselves while they work on their cellphone, such as answering emails, sending text messages, taking photos, etc (Novotney, 2016).
+This particular action by the parents demonstrates how smartphones are a distraction from the appropriate parenting methods.
+The article by Amy Novotney also explains that smartphone use is linked to the child’s misbehavior during meals, because children are trying to compete for their parent’s attention (Novotney, 2016).
+Even though smartphone use can be a distraction from parenting, smartphones allow the benefit of easy communication and the convenience of having the necessary tools to complete an activity or assignment (work emails, etc.).
+Throughout this paper, the pros and cons of smartphone use will be highlighted along with a breakdown of how balancing technology use and the engagement with humans can help better the style of parenting.

-Smartphone usage affects the brain's reward and pleasure center, which is located in the limbic system of the brain.
+Smartphone usage affects the brain's reward and pleasure center of the brain, which is located in the limbic system of the brain.
 The neurotransmitter that is released is called dopamine.
-People become so addicted to the constant use of their smartphones that dopamine is released in the brain.
+People become so addicted to the constant use of their smartphones; this is when dopamine is released in the brain.
 The reward and pleasure center of the brain is the part of the brain that regulates emotions.
 Dopamine release is responsible for the pleasure that people feel when they are happy or doing something that makes them happy.
 With smartphone usage, people feel that they are able to accomplish so much by using their smartphones.
-People feel that they need their smartphones in order to get through their everyday life, which is why when smartphones are taken away from people, they feel a sort of emptiness within themselves.
-This is why it can erupt into such an issue with parenting because adults can feel like they need their phones, and if they do not have them, it can contribute to how they treat or handle their children.
+People feel that they need their smartphones in order to get through their everyday life; that is why when smartphones are taken away from people they feel a sort of emptiness within themselves.
+This is why it can erupt into such an issue with parenting because adults can feel like they need their phones, and if they do not have it, it can contribute to how they treat/handle their children.

 When it comes to smartphone usage, it is very easy to become overly consumed and distracted.
-People can easily lose focus on what is going on in the real world.
+People easily can lose focus with what is going on in the real world.
 When it comes to parenting, parents need to focus on being attentive to their children.
 They must be able to find an equal balance between smartphone use and their parenting style.
-Finding this balance can improve the quality of the parent-child relationship, fostering better emotional and social development in children.

 Browse our vast selection of original essay samples, each expertly formatted and styled